EricWilbanks/faseAlign/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-$project Documentation
+faseAlign Documentation
 =====================================

-$project is a Python-based suite for doing automatic forced alignment of text to audio for Spanish data using the `HTK Speech Recognition Toolkit <http://htk.eng.cam.ac.uk/>`_.
+faseAlign is a Python-based suite for doing automatic forced alignment of text to audio for Spanish data using the `HTK Speech Recognition Toolkit <http://htk.eng.cam.ac.uk/>`_.
 The included acoustic models and dictionary are appropriate for many varieties of Latin American Spanish (see _development for more details).

 Features
 --------